ECF/ZooServer/README.md

 Logging
 =======

 If you get log4j errors then you are probably not running from the root of the server.
-Please update the zooserver.ini file to point to a absolute location.
+Please update the zooserver.ini file to point the log4j.properties file to a absolute location.